I was 25 years old when I first began to experience truly awful periods.

 While I don’t exercise on my period, I do the rest of the month.
 How I eat and how much I exercise does seem to make a difference when my period arrives.
 The months I’m taking care of myself consistently seem to be the months my period is easiest to manage.

-Pine bark extract supplement, also called Pycnogenol, was recommended to me by Dr. Cook.
+Pine bark extract supplement, commonly sold under the registered trademark brand name Pycnogenol, was recommended to me by Dr. Cook.
 It’s one of the few that has been studied in relation to treating endometriosis.

 I’ve been taking it daily for seven years now.